 How does the education system in Scotland differ from the rest of the UK?

 Scotland's education system is distinct from those in England, Wales, and Northern Ireland, with its own curriculum, qualifications, and governing bodies.
-The Scottish education system is structured differently, featuring a broad-based curriculum in the early years, followed by a more specialized focus in the later years of secondary education.
+The Scottish education system is structured differently, featuring a broad-based curriculum in the early years, followed by a more specialised focus in the later years of secondary education.

 Students in Scotland typically take Scottish Qualifications Authority (SQA) exams, including National Qualifications and Highers, which differ from the GCSEs and A-levels found in other parts of the UK.
 All Scots receive free education, including college and university, helping it achieve its status as the most highly educated country in Europe.